 We are told that attacking other people’s beliefs may provoke riots or chaos.
 Those with this utopian worldview believe truth must be sacrificed for the sake of peace and Christians should just silently flow along with every erroneous beliefs or at best, complain in their closets.

-In his presidential release over the Christian woman killed by a Muslim mob for alleged blasphemy recently, President Muhammadu Buhari said: “Let us learn to respect each other’s faith for there to be mutual co-existence.”
+In his recent presidential release over the Christian woman killed by a Muslim mob for alleged blasphemy, Nigerian President Muhammadu Buhari said: “Let us learn to respect each other’s faith for there to be mutual co-existence.”

 This is a victim-blaming remark.
 It presumes that the woman overstepped her bounds by allegedly blaspheming, hence, if she had respected this “peaceful” cult, she wouldn’t have been killed.
 This is preposterous.

 To assert that religions must be respected for mutual co-existence is a fallacy.
-If all religions must be respected, it must include witchcraft, satanism or any death cult that comes along.
+If all religions must be respected, witchcraft, satanism or any death cult that comes along must also be respected.
 The sword of religious freedom cuts in both ways.

 If people are free to believe a thing, they must also be free to question and reject it.
-If the a false deity is worthy of reverence, he is also worthy of ridicule.
-Anyone who doesn’t want his religious hero or sacred book to be attacked should lock them up in private vaults or seal them in a chest and bury them.
-But so long as they occupy the public spaces, and are shoved in our faces, they are liable to criticism and scrutiny.
+If a false deity is worthy of reverence, he is also worthy of ridicule.
+Anyone who doesn’t want his religious hero or sacred book to be attacked can lock them up in private vaults or seal them in a chest and bury them.
+But as long as they occupy the public spaces, and are being shoved in our faces, they are liable to criticism and scrutiny.